amcquistan/java-for-devs/High Level Into to Java for Developers.md

 * System
 * and way more ...

-With the excetion of String all reference class types need to be instantiated to be used.
+With the excetion of String all reference types need to be instantiated to be used.

-##### Code samples from reference_types project
+*Code samples from reference_types project*

 ```
 // ReferencesApp.java
 package com.thecodinginterface.references;

 import com.thecodinginterface.utils.TciTypeUtils;
-import com.thecodinginterface.utils.TciUtils;

 public class ReferencesApp {
     public static void main(String[] args) {